 Welcome to Thirsty Thursday, a weekly column where we pick a beer from our fridge and review it, because in a world where two new breweries launch every single week, sometimes we need some help sifting through all of the hops.

 As a Christmas present this year, my wife got me tickets to see the Hershey Bears, a minor league affiliate of the Washington Capitals.
 We’ve made the two hour trek before – stopping at Hersheypark’s Chocolate World and, more importantly, at my favorite brewery site.
-Tröegs Brewing Company is right next to the amusement park, so my wife got me two gift cards with the tickets, knowing my appreciation for tasty beverages and minor league hockey.
+Tröegs Independent Brewing is right next to the amusement park, so my wife got me two gift cards with the tickets, knowing my appreciation for tasty beverages and minor league hockey.

 If you’re not familiar with Tröegs – and I highly recommend that you get acquainted – the company was founded in 1996 in central Pennsylvania by brothers John and Chris Trogner.
 According to their website, the name of the company combined their last name with the word kroegs, which apparently is Flemish for pub.
 More than 20 years later, Tröegs has grown to over 175 employees and has produced more than 200 different beers in its history.
 The company now pumps out about 44,000 barrels of beer every year, and has won more than 15 medals at the Great American Beer Festival since it was founded